-- (1) Each hospital will maintain financial and statistical records of the period covered by such cost report for a period of not less than four years following the date of submittal of the New Mexico MAD cost report to the department.
+- (1) Each hospital will maintain financial and statistical records of the period covered by such cost report for a period of 10 years following the date of submittal of the New Mexico MAD cost report to the department.
 These records must be accurate and in sufficient detail to substantiate the cost data reported.
-The provider will make such records available upon demand to representatives of the department, the state of New Mexico audit agent, or the United States department of health and human services. - (2) The department or its audit agent will retain all cost reports submitted by providers for a period of not less than three years following the date of final settlement of such reports.
+The provider will make such records available upon demand to representatives of the department, the state of New Mexico audit agent, or the United States department of health and human services. - (2) The department or its audit agent will retain all cost reports submitted by providers for a period of 10 years following the date of final settlement of such reports.